- Normal precautions

 Entry requirements (visa/passport)

-The local currency in Croatia is the Kuna.
+As of 1 January 2023, Croatia is a member of the Euro Zone.
 All major credit/debit cards are accepted in most banks and hotels.
 ATMs are widespread.
 If you have a Maestro or Cirrus symbol on your ATM cards, you can withdraw funds from your Irish account.